 Dorothy Day, journalist, socialist, political activist, pacifist, anarchist, suffragist.
 Co-founder of the Catholic Worker movement.
 Attended the University of Illinois at Urbana-Champaign on a scholarship, but dropped out after two years to move to New York City to become a social activist.

 James Dean, actor.
-Attended Santa Monica College to study pre-law and then transferred to UCLA where he dropped out during his sophomore year to pursue a career as an actor.
+He attended Santa Monica College to study pre-law and then transferred to UCLA to study acting where he dropped out during his sophomore year to pursue a career as an actor.

 Jimmy Dean, singer, songwriter, actor, multimillionaire founder of Jimmy Dean Foods.
 Dropped out in the 9th grade to join the Merchant Marines at the age of 16.
 Later joined the Air Force at the age of 18.
 After getting out of the Air Force, he and his band, the Texas Wildcats, developed a following in Washington state.

 Darwin Deason, billionaire entrepreneur, founder of ACS.
 Left his hometown the day after graduating from high school for Tulsa, Oklahoma, where he got into data processing.
 Later took over MTech, which he sold in 1988.

 Paula Deen, restaurant owner, TV chef, bestselling cookbook author.
-Did not attend college.
+She did not attend college.
 After high school, she married at the age of 18 and soon learned how to cook great meals.

 Ellen DeGeneres, comedienne, actress, talk show host.
-Dropped out of the University of New Orleans after one semester to start her career in stand-up comedy.
+She dropped out of the University of New Orleans after one semester to start her career in stand-up comedy.
 As she noted in an interview with Us Magazine, "I didn't go to no college."

 John Paul DeJoria, billionaire co-founder of John Paul Mitchell Systems hair care products and founder of Patron Spirits tequilla, Gustin Energy, DeJoria Diamonds, ROK Mobile, and other companies.
 He joined the U.S. Navy right out of high school.
 After the Navy, he spent time doing many odd jobs, sometimes living out of a car, before finding work selling hair care products.